Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Introduction

 \subsection{Main results}

-The results of the manuscript are organized around a modular principle of exact reduction of bilinear forms, sparse transfer, and geometric recomposition for truncated forms synchronized by phases.
+The results of the manuscript are organized around two theorems.

-\paragraph{Exact reduction and emergence of the reduced singular form.} The first component of the framework consists in rewriting the synchronized bilinear form \eqref{eq:formabilineal:0} as a one-dimensional singular form built on the pushforward measures associated with $\phi$ and $\psi$.
-More precisely, if $\nu_{\phi}$ and $\nu_{\psi}$ denote the corresponding pushforward measures, we introduce
+\paragraph{Theorem~\ref{thm:exact-pushforward-reduction}: exact pushforward reduction.} The first piece of the framework consists in rewriting the synchronized bilinear form \eqref{eq:formabilineal:0} as a one-dimensional singular form built over the pushforward measures associated with $\phi$ and $\psi$.
+If $\nu_\phi$ and $\nu_\psi$ denote the corresponding pushforward measures, we introduce

-At this intrinsic level, the original data are transferred to the level variable through the quantities $Q_{\psi,f}$ and $Q_{\phi,g}$ associated with the reduction.
-With this notation, Lemma~\ref{lem:fubini-coarea-trunc} establishes the exact identity
+At this intrinsic level, the original data are transferred to the level variable through the relative densities $Q_{\psi,f}$ and $Q_{\phi,g}$ associated with the weighted pushforward measures.
+Theorem~\ref{thm:exact-pushforward-reduction} establishes the exact identity

-This exact reduction separates the original bilinear form from its one-dimensional singular kernel and postpones the geometric input to a later recomposition stage.
-In particular, the singular analysis becomes concentrated on the level variable.
+This identity provides the structural link between the original geometric form and the one-dimensional singular problem.
+In particular, the truncated form is not merely compared with a one-dimensional model; it is identified exactly with it at the level of pushforward measures.
+This is the content of Theorem~\ref{thm:exact-pushforward-reduction}: the singular analysis is concentrated in the level variable, while the original geometry is reserved for the later stage of transfer and recomposition.

-\paragraph{Effective realization and pushforward operator bridge.} When the pushforward measures associated with $\phi$ and $\psi$ are absolutely continuous, Corollary~\ref{cor:reduction-lebesgue} rewrites the preceding identity in the form
+\paragraph{Lebesgue realization and the pushforward operator bridge.} When the pushforward measures associated with $\phi$ and $\psi$ are absolutely continuous, Corollary~\ref{cor:reduction-lebesgue} rewrites the previous identity in the form